On Saturday November 30th 2013 the Museum played host to a rare book by Charles Dickens as is recounted below.

 Many organisations and individuals backed the campaign including the Hon Simon Howard, Chairman of Castle Howard Estate, Malton CIC, local tourism attraction Flamingo Land<, The Malton Museums Trust, and the Malton Dickens Society.

 Clair Challenor Chadwick, MD of Cause UK, said: “The book is currently housed at York University and this will be the first official outing since it arrived in Malton.
-It’s important as many people in Yorkshire get to see it, as it’s a remarkable legacy to one of the most seminal books in history.
+It’s important that as many people in Yorkshire get to see it, as it’s a remarkable legacy to one of the most seminal books in history.
 Dickens deserves to be part of Yorkshire’s literary heritage, just as the Brontes or Bram Stoker.”

 A Christmas Carol has been made into ten films and translated into sixty different languages, as well as inspiring a plethora of adaptations, such as Frank Capra’s, It’s a Wonderful Life.